wp-plugins/hashtagger/readme.txt

 == Description ==

-> Use [#hashtags](http://en.wikipedia.org/wiki/Hashtag) in posts.
+> Use #hashtags and @usernames in your posts.

+**New in Version 2.0: You can now use @usernames to link to Users!
+It's now also possible to link to tag archive page without adding the tag to the post.**

+= #hashtags =

 This plugin uses the [WordPress Tag system](http://codex.wordpress.org/Posts_Tags_Screen) to field your post under the desired tags.

-When saving a post each #hashtag is added as a "normal" tag (without leading hash) to the post, so it is fully compatible with existing tags.
+When saving a post each [#hashtag](http://en.wikipedia.org/wiki/Hashtag) is added as a "normal" tag (without leading hash) to the post, so it is fully compatible with existing tags.

 When showing a post all #hastags are automatically converted to links leading to the corresponding tag archive page.

 Use duplicate ##hashes to tell the plugin that this word should not be converted into a tag.
 Duplicate hashes are replaced by a single hash when showing the post.

+Use +#hashtag to only link to a tag archive page without adding "hashtag" as tag to the post.
+When showing the post the link is showed as "#hashtag" (without "+").
+If the tag does not exist the text remains unchanged and no link is created.

-Additional CSS Class(es) to add to the #hashtag links can configured on the plugins setting page.
+Additional CSS Class(es) to add to the #hashtag links can be configured on the plugins setting page.

 **Caution:** It is not necessary to generally adapt existing posts, because their tags stay unchanged.
 But keep in mind that on saving a post all existing tas are **removed** and replaced by the tags found in your post!

+= @usernames =

+The usage of @usernames can be activated optionally. @usernames can link either to the Users Profile Page or to the Users Website.
+If the username does not exist the text remains unchanged and no link is created.

+Use @@username to avoid link creation.
+When showing the post this is displayed as "@username" without link.

+Additional CSS Class(es) to add to the @username links can be configured on the plugins setting page.

 = Languages =